finos/common-cloud-controls/docs/governance/community-guidelines/member-roles.md

 ## Member

 Members are continuously active contributors within the community.
-They can have issues and PRs assigned to them, participate in Special Interest Groups (SIGs) and Working Groups (WGs), and assist or scribe on community calls.
+They can have issues or PRs assigned to them and assist or scribe on community calls.

 **Defined by:** GitHub FINOS `ccc-members` Group Member

 ### Eligibility Requirements

 - Enabled two-factor authentication on their GitHub account
-- Actively contributing to 1 or more [WGs] in the past three (3) months.
+- Actively contributing to 1 or more [WG] in the past three (3) months.
 - Have made **multiple contributions** to the project or community, enough to demonstrate an **ongoing and long-term commitment** to the project.
 - Subscribed to the [community mail group]
 - Applied, sponsored, and approved for member status.
-  1. Open an pull request against the CCC repo `participants.md`:
+  1. Open an pull request against the CCC repo [`members.md`](members.md):
     - The PR description should contain a list or summary of your work on the project to date.
   2. Sponsoring reviewers mark the PR as ready to merge:
     - Must be sponsored by 2 approvers from 2 employers.